 After we switched to full time homeschool, we used the same curriculum as the hybrid school.
 Their workbooks were stored in these storage boxes from IKEA.

-Each child had one box labeled with their name and they stacked on a shelf in our living out of the way.
+Each child had one box labeled with their name and they stacked on a shelf in our living room out of the way.